-Examination of the idea of nature in historical and contemporary perspective, including theories of humanity's place in and transformation of the natural world.
+Examination of the idea of nature in a historical and contemporary perspective, including theories of humanity's place in and transformation of the natural world.
 Some points of emphasis are the legacy of ancient cosmology, the development of the scientific view of nature, modern technology, and current ecological theory.
-Prerequisite: PHIL-101.
+Prerequisite: PHIL-101 or PHIL-103.
 (Same as ENVA-320).
-(ATTR: ARTS, CAP)
+(ATTR: ARTS, CAP, CFN)